Santiago Province Dominican Republic Travel Guide

 Rental vehicles offer freedom to explore.
 This section covers car, motorcycle, and bicycle rentals, along with driving regulations.

-Drive on the right-the right side of the road.
+Drive on the right-right-hand side of the road.

 Seatbelt use is mandatory.